 - Database Cleaner: This plugin will help you manage backups, file permissions, database optimization, and more for a smoother running site.

 Some frequently asked questions about cleaning a WordPress database:

-In this article, I’ve shown you different ways of cleaning your WordPress database deleting no posts or pages.
-This is an important thing to know before proceeding with the clean-up process so that you can be confident in knowing what will happen and not worry about losing anything on your site.
+In this article, I’ve shown you different ways of cleaning your WordPress database.
+This is an important thing to know before proceeding with the clean-up process, you can be confident in knowing what will happen and not worry about losing anything on your site.

 Now you will be able to decide which method suits your needs best, either by using plugins such as WP Rocket (recommended) or manual methods like deleting, post, spam comments, cookies, etc. Go ahead with the right clean-up process accordingly.
 Happy blogging!